 In all Hellas, Spartan women were known for their great beauty and respected for their serenity and maturity.
 The poet Alcman of Sparta (7th century BCE) dedicated a poem to a woman champion competing in chariot races, praising her for her "golden hair and silver face."
 Two centuries later, another poet, Bacchylides, wrote about the "blonde Lacedaemonian," describing her "golden hair."
-Given that the dyes in Sparta were banned, we can deduce that racism and the Apartheid instinct of the Spartans with respect to aboriginal Greeks was strong enough so that, no more and no less than seven centuries after the Dorian invasion, blond hair still predominated among the citizenry of the country.
+Given that the dyes in Sparta were banned, we can deduce that racism, and the Apartheid instinct of the Spartans with respect to aboriginal Greeks, was strong enough so that no more and no less than seven centuries after the Dorian invasion, blond hair still predominated among the citizenry of the country.

 In a comedy called Lysistrata, written by the Athenian playwright Aristophanes (444-385 BCE), there is a scene where a crowd of admiring Athenian women surround a young Spartan named Lampito.
 "What a splendid creature!" they said.
 "What a skin, so healthy, what a body, so firm!"
-Another added: "I've never a chest like that."
+Another added: "I've never seen a chest like that."
 Homer called Sparta Kalligynaika, meaning "land of beautiful women."
-On the other hand, do not forget that the legendary Helen of Troy, the most beautiful woman in the world, was originally Helen of Sparta: an ideal that was stolen by the East and that not only Sparta, but the whole Greece recovered through fighting and conquest.[1]
+On the other hand, do not forget that the legendary Helen of Troy, the most beautiful woman in the world, was originally Helen of Sparta: an ideal that was stolen by the East and that not only Sparta, but the whole Greece recovered through fighting and conquest.
+(The very image of Helen of Sparta has to be purified.
+Far from the common vision that Hollywood has shown us: her spirit disordered by the outburst of Aphrodite.)
 Spartan women were superior in all respects to the other women of their time and, of course, today's women.
 Even in physical virtues, courage and toughness they would outstrip most modern men.
 Their severity was the best company to their husbands and the best raising for their children, and she demanded the greatest sacrifices.
 An anecdote recounts how a Spartan mother killed his own son when she saw he was the sole survivor of the battle and that returned home with a back injury, that is, he had fled rather than fulfill his sacred duty: immolation.
 Another Spartan mother, seeing her son fled the combat, lifted her robe and asked in the most merciless crudeness if his intention was to, terrified, return from where he came.
 While other mothers would have said "poor thing!" and stretched their arms open, Spartan mothers did not forgive.